BX Andromedae

 BX Andromedae (BX And) is an eclipsing binary star in the constellation Andromeda.
 Its maximum apparent visual magnitude is 8.87.
 Within a cycle of approximately 14.6 hours, the brightness drops down to a magnitude of 9.53 during the main eclipse, and to a magnitude of 9.12 during the secondary one.
 It is classified as a Beta Lyrae variable.

 Variability

+The variability of BX Andromedae was reported first by A. Soloviev, in 1945.
+He believed it to be an eclipsing binary, but was unable to deduce its period.
+The star's period was first measured in 1951, by Joseph Ashbrook.

 BX Andromedae, like all Beta Lyrae variables, shows a primary and a secondary minimum when, respectively, the most luminous and the less luminous component of the pair is eclipsed by the other.
 The brightness however changes smoothly, so there is no onset and an end time for the eclipses.
 This cycle repeats approximately every 14.6 hours.

 System

 The two stars in the system are orbiting so close to each other that they retain an ellipsoidal shape.
 The spectrum of the two stars has not been separated yet; as a whole, the system has a spectral type F2V.
 The physical parameters of the stars (like mass, radius, and temperature) can be inferred from the light curve.